 Post: Send a letter, pictures, photographs or postcards.
 It is a great feeling to send and to receive something nice through the post.

 Video: Live video calls can be between two people or a group.
 If you have access to the internet most video calls are free of charge.
 You could talk, play a board game, try a quiz, work through a crossword or support each other with a piece of work.
-Some popular video platforms include WhatsApp, Zoom, Skype and Facebook Messenger.
+There is now a wide range of platforms available.

 Connecting with the people you live with: Some of the ideas for the five ways to wellbeing could be shared with the people you live with.
 This could help stimulate conversations and be an avenue of support for one another.

 Reach out to talk if you are struggling with your mental health or if you are worried about someone you know.
 There is help available!
-Talk to you GP or access mental health services here.
+Talk to you GP or access mental health services.

 Indoor Activities: Sport England have some fabulous resources giving ideas and support for being active at home or on our own outdoors.
 They have resources for people of all abilities and ages.